locessentials/eng401-business-english-us/final-project/final-project-overview.md

 ### 🤖 GAI Study Prompts
 Copy the downloaded content and try it with these prompts:
-- "Help me understand how to integrate concepts from all 5 units in my final project"
+- "Help me understand how to integrate concepts from all 5 units in a job search-focused project"
-- "Create a timeline for completing this project effectively over 4 weeks"
+- "Create a timeline for completing this project effectively over 3 weeks (Weeks 16-18)"
 - "What are the key differences between the 'Show' and 'Tell' components and how do they complement each other?"
-- "Generate ideas for contemporary business topics that would work well for this project"
+- "Generate subtopic ideas within 'The Job Search' theme that would work well for this project"
+- "How can I ensure my job search project demonstrates professional communication competency?"

 ---